bryantjay/Portfolio/R - Predicting Online Shopper Intention/README.md

 ```
 ![imgL2](https://github.com/bryantjay/Portfolio/blob/main/R%20-%20Predicting%20Online%20Shopper%20Intention/source_files/images/imgL2.png?raw=true)

 Specificity is a good metric to consider alongside others, but it is not the "best" metric by itself For reference, an "all-FALSE" model would be graded as 1.0 here.
-This is simply the success ratio at identifying actual negative outcomes, regardless of accuracy or precision.
+This is simply the success ratio for identifying actual negative outcomes, regardless of accuracy or precision.
 A lot of times, what this means in the context of a FALSE-heavy set of outcomes, is that the model is taking fewer risks in identifying potential TRUE values.

 In this case, slight declines were observed in the specificity of both the Logistic and Stepwise pruned models relative to their full-model counterparts.
 The Decision Tree's specificity remained unchanged.
 Bagged specificity showed improvement between full and pruned models.
-Random Forest specificity came in at a level between that of the Decision Tree and Bagged pruned models.
+Random Forest specificity came in at a level similar to that of the Decision Tree.

 ### Sensitivity

-Sensitivity (or "Recall") measures a model's success rate identifying the actual positive instances.
+Sensitivity (sometimes known as "Recall") measures a model's success rate at identifying actual positive instances.

 ***Sensitivity = TP / (TP + FN)***